GabrielL92I/OpenVPNonMikrotik/README.md

 # OpenVPN on Mikrotik by Gabriel Lami
 Configure OpenVPN on Mikrotik(Site-to-Client)

-1- First we choose and create a network for the VPN clients.
+1- First, we choose and create a network for the VPN clients.
 In this tutorial I will use `192.168.30.0/24`.
+Than we will create the bridge, IP Pool and DHCP Server.

  - Creation of the bridge where the network addresses will be added.
 'Bridge->Create new bridge'
 ![BridgeMikrotikVPN](https://user-images.githubusercontent.com/44748406/192095424-419f230b-a815-4f8e-9ee6-553b7cc6f7d7.png)